More than just a common language

 To quote Bartholet

-Current U.S. law provides children little in the way of rights.
+“Current U.S. law provides children little in the way of rights.
 Instead, the emphasis is on parents’ rights to make decisions related to their children and on states’ rights to protect children’s best interests, with states limited in their ability to do so by parents’ rights………

 US law allows the state to protect children but does not impose…..a constitutional duty to protect children……

-Often US law forbids any consideration of children’s interests until adults’ interests have been addressed and given priority…..
+Often US law forbids any consideration of children’s interests until adults’ interests have been addressed and given priority…..”

-But absent powerful supporting external pressures or bi-partisan support on the Hill, both of which seem unlikely, I guess any occupant of the White House who might be minded to go this way would first have to make a political decision about whether or not to start a fresh or gratuitous battle to win it, on top of all the other stuff they cannot avoid.
-Hmmmm.
+Thus, absent powerful supporting external pressures or bi-partisan support on the Hill, both of which seem unlikely, I guess any occupant of the White House who might be minded to consider ratification of the CRC would first have to make all manner of political decisions.
+Declaring an intention to ratify would, in effect, signal an intention by the Federal Government to challenge long-standing cultural attitudes among the American public.
+Not out of the question.
+It has happened before more than once.
+But….

 Children’s rights?

-Bartholet emphasises that children do have some constitutional rights in the US e.g. in relation to speech, juvenile justice, protection against search and seizure yet seemingly the Supreme Court has been cutting back on these
+Bartholet emphasises children do have some constitutional rights in the US e.g. in relation to speech, juvenile justice, protection against search and seizure yet seemingly the Supreme Court has been cutting back on these

-…..ruling even in these areas children’s rights are weaker than adults’ rights and are subject to control both by parents and the state.
+“…..ruling even in these areas children’s rights are weaker than adults’ rights and are subject to control both by parents and the state.”

 Down to cases

-In Wisconsin v Yoder (1972) the Supreme Court upheld the right of an Amish family to keep their children out of High School despite the fact that there were state laws which pointed in the opposite direction.
+In Wisconsin v Yoder (1972) the Supreme Court upheld the right of an Amish family to keep their children out of High School despite the fact there were state laws which pointed in the opposite direction.
 Part of the argument before the Supreme Court was about whether or not the child’s views on the matter should be taken into account.
 A majority of the Court said they did not have to be because

-…..any such effort might conflict with parents’ rights to control the religious upbringing of their children.
+“…..any such effort might conflict with parents’ rights to control the religious upbringing of their children.”

 In DeShaney v Kramer (1989) a father beat his child so badly the child went into a coma and ended up with permanent disabilities.
-The mother sued the state on the child’s behalf arguing that the state had failed in its duty to protect the child.
+The mother sued the state on the child’s behalf arguing the state had failed in its duty to protect the child.
 The Court held there was no violation of the child’s right to be protected because no such right existed whereas the father did have a right to be free from “undue intervention”.

 In Re Guardianship of Philip Becker (1981) involved the parents of a Downs Syndrome child who had been left in institutions all his life.
 Philip developed a heart condition which medical experts felt needed an operation to give him any sort of comfort and reasonable life expectancy.
 The parents refused to give their permission.
 For years the operation did not happen.